shreying/QMERN-store/README.md

 # Quasar Books (QBooks) 📚

+Welcome to **Quasar Books** — You can sign up, log in, and browse books by genre, author, or popularity.
+When you find something you like, just add it to your cart and place the order.
+You’ll get a confirmation, and you can always check your order history later.

+There’s also an admin panel where books can be added or updated, inventory is managed, and orders are tracked in real time.

-Welcome to **Quasar Books** — a unique online library experience where users can explore, read, and purchase books from an extensive, hand-picked collection that inspires, captivates, and enlightens.
+It's a unique online library experience where users can explore, read, and purchase books from an extensive, hand-picked collection that inspires, captivates, and enlightens.
 Built with a sleek, modern UI, QBooks emphasizes readability, elegance, and ease of use.

 ---